AlejandroFuentePinero/python-eda-mini-projects/README.md

 # Exploratory Data Analysis (EDA) Projects in Python
+## Learning lab: implementations and experiments to consolidate EDA fundamentals.

 This repository contains two applied case studies demonstrating complete **Exploratory Data Analysis (EDA)** workflows in Python — from raw data ingestion and cleaning to feature engineering and visualisation.
 The projects show how to extract insights from diverse datasets using `pandas`, `numpy`, `seaborn`, and `plotly`.